Posts Tagged ‘Indian Cooking’

 2. Prepare the “Spicy Tomato Butter”

 While the dal is cooking, chop all the vegetables and prepare the spicy tomato butter.
-It is called “spicy tomato butter” because normally, you would use light ghee (clarified butter) or vegetable oil, but this is a fat free version and we are using water instead of oil or ghee, so it shouldn’t really be called “spicy tomato butter.”
-Rather, it is more like spicy cooked vegetables.
+It is called “spicy tomato butter” because normally, you would use ghee (clarified butter) but you could also use butter or coconut oil if ghee is unavailable.
 The vegetables are cooked in a large skillet, adding ingredients gradually taking care to time everything very exactly.

-- Next, turn down the heat to a medium flame and add the sliced onions.
+• Next, turn down the heat to a medium flame and add the sliced onions.
 Cook for about 10 to 12 minutes, stirring continuously with a wooden spoon until the onions are soft and translucent and the flavor of the cumin seeds is infused into the onions.
 There should also be a very nice aroma of cumin seed at this stage.

-- Next, add the chopped chili peppers, chopped coriander, ginger and garlic.
-Keep stirring with a wooden spoon and cook at this stage for 2 minutes only.
+• Next, add the chopped chili peppers, chopped coriander, ginger and garlic.
+Keep stirring with a wooden spoon and cook at this stage for a couple of minutes.
 Just cook long enough at this step to infuse the flavors a little bit.

-- Next, add the chopped tomatoes, then stir with a wooden spoon and cover the skillet and cook for 20 minutes.
+• Next, add the chopped tomatoes, then stir with a wooden spoon and cover the skillet and cook for about 20 minutes until the tomatoes are broken down and a are reddish yellow color.
 Stir occasionally during this time, taking care not to burn the vegetables.
-Adjust the flame as needed.
+Add a little water if needed and adjust the flame as needed.

 3. Add the Cooked Vegetables to the Dal